Endg4meZer0/lrcsnc/README.md

 ## Features

 - Syncing to any player that supports MPRIS
+- Can fit into any bar!
+- A decent level of customization and configuration using TOML
 - Romanization for Japanese, Chinese and Korean languages
-- A decent level of customization and configuration using TOML
-- (Almost) full integration to Waybar
+- ...and more!

 ## Install
-lrcsnc is availabe at AUR!
+lrcsnc is available at AUR!
 ```
 yay -S lrcsnc
 ```